Toshibetsu Station: History

-Toshibetsu Station opened on 15 December 1904.

-With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the Hokkaido Railway Company (JR Hokkaido).
+The station opened on 15 December 1904 as a station on the Hokkaido Government Railway, which was annexed to the Japanese Government Railways on 1 April1905.
+On 1 November 1967 the station was relocated approximately 630 meters toward Takigawa from its original location.With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the Hokkaido Railway Company (JR Hokkaido).